Skip to main content

 Hannah Pittard, associate professor of English and director of the Creative Writing Program at the University of Kentucky, is known for captivating readers with her intricate storytelling.
 Those who have been awaiting the release of her highly anticipated fourth novel, "Visible Empire," don't have to wait any longer.

 The page-turner, which hit bookstore shelves June 5, examines the aftermath of a real-life tragedy: the crash of Air France 007.
 On a summer day in 1962, the Boeing 707 crashed in Paris shortly after takeoff.
 The crash, known as the second deadliest in aviation history, killed more than 100 of Atlanta's most prominent citizens.
-In one fell swoop, many of the
+In one

 The recognition that archives are partial, filled with lacunae that demand scholarly attention, has fueled research engaging the epistemological, cultural, and political forces of early American materials and repositories.
 While powerful, positivist recovery work—efforts to fill gaps and hear silenced voices— has theoretically and materially expanded early American studies, the archive remains yet and always incomplete.
 This special issue of Early American Literature seeks essays that work around, across, or beside missing or marginalized records.
 “Beyond Recovery” invites submissions that address some of the following questions: What avenues exist for scholars when archival research reaches a dead end of missing or absent records?
 How can scholars and archivists intellectually and ethically engage with archival absence?
 Are there some archival gaps that not only cannot but also